calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * Setup your IDE to use a linter
 * Use a debugger (not just `print`) (breakpoint, step into, step over, watch variable values)
 * Use version control
-* Write automated tests before you implement your feature/function
+* Write automated tests before you implement your feature/function (typically A Grade)
     * Write your tests as functions before you start
     * use `assert` or [doctests](https://docs.python.org/3/library/doctest.html)
     * [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)